 Here it is, my home page.
 Yee ha.
 Most of the material here dates back to a period from 1997 to 2004.
 The main part which contains new material is the part called “The Future!”, and its sibling section “Paul Tries to Understand Science”, in which I try my hand at informative science writing.
 About the only other section that’s had much attention since then is “Music and Movies”, particularly the section that’s since spun off as Cape Jeer.

 Use the links over there on the left to see this site’s various topic areas.
 For instance, under “Photography” you’ll find my old film-era online gallery of nature photography, my taxonomic index of bird species I’ve photographed, and so on.
 The “Muckraking” section contains my feature monitoring political corruption in and around the energy industry during the period 2001-2004, called Enron & Friends, plus miscellaneous other political writing.
-“Music and Movies” contains my subsite for reviews of superhero movies, Cape Jeer, and other film and music related content.
+(Most of that is elsewhere now.)
+“Music and Movies” contains my subsite for reviews of superhero movies, Cape Jeer (which is now on hiatus as superhero cinema has taken over the world and become boring), and other film and music related content.
 And so on for the other topics.
 For each link, the related content will appear in this box.

 Thanks for dropping by, and I hope you find something you enjoy.